Skip to content

 It was named after the mythical King Cepheus of Aethiopia, husband of Cassiopeia and father of Andromeda, both represented by neighboring constellations.
 Like most other constellations in the Perseus family, Cepheus was catalogued by the Greek astronomer Ptolemy in the 2nd century.

-The constellation is home to VV Cephei and the Garnet Star (Mu Cephei), both among the largest known stars in the Milky Way, and to several well-known deep sky objects: the Bow-Tie Nebula, the Wizard Nebula, the Iris Nebula, the Ghost Nebula, and the Fireworks Galaxy.
+The constellation is home to VV Cephei and the Garnet Star (Mu Cephei), both among the largest known stars in the Milky Way, and to several well-known deep sky objects: the Bow-Tie Nebula, the Cave Nebula, the Wizard Nebula, the Iris Nebula, the Ghost Nebula, and the Fireworks Galaxy.

 Facts, location and map